 My personal favorite.
 Soothe your mind and body with a nice hot bath.
 You can add things like Epsom salts and essential oils to help transform your bathroom into a spa-like atmosphere.
 Soak for at least 20 minutes with the door locked so you can be left alone to drift into your calming happy place.
 If you don’t have a bathtub, try a warm shower with some eucalyptus drops, tablets, or sprays.

 Channel your inner child and pull out those colored pencils or grab your kids’ crayons.
-If you don’t have access to a coloring book, there are many free printable pages online or certainly, you can color freestyle.
+If you don’t have access to a coloring book, there are many free printable pages online, or certainly, you can color freestyle.
 Concentrating on coloring will help focus your mind away from your stressors.
 Allow your mind to drift into the pages and embrace your creativity.

 Five years ago, my friend Candace sent me a holiday greeting with a typo, "Messy Christmas!"
 I loved it so much, I adopted it.
-Most everything about the holidays SHOULD be messy, making gingerbread houses, gift wrapping, Grandma's homemade pierogis, even holiday parties.
+Most everything about the holidays SHOULD be messy, making gingerbread houses, gift wrapping, Grandma's homemade pierogis, and even holiday parties.
 They go hand-in-hand with the messiness and imperfection of our families, love, and humankind.

 No matter where you are in life right now, my sister, know you deserve to enjoy every morsel of this season.
 Be perfectly Imperfect You.
 And, please have a very Messy Christmas and holiday season.